-The Compensation Committee believes that these changes were responsive to feedback from investors and enhanced the performance orientation of our executive compensation program continue today, we encourage shareholders to take these into account in considering the vote presented below.
+The Compensation Committee believes that these changes were responsive to feedback from investors and enhanced the performance orientation of our executive compensation program.
+As those elements of our executive compensation program continue today, we encourage shareholders to take these into account in considering the vote presented below.

-Notwithstanding the significant vote of approval for our executive compensation program in 2015, we have embraced the idea of continuing outreach with our shareholders, particularly for executive compensation and corporate governance issues.
-In the fall of 2015, we reached out to our top 25 shareholders (which included, to the best of our knowledge, shareholders holding nearly 65% of our outstanding stock) and inquired whether they wanted to meet and/or speak with us to discuss our executive compensation and corporate governance practices.
-We received positive responses from, and held one-on-one conversations with, a small subset of these shareholders, with the remainder indicating they were satisfied with our compensation and governance practices or otherwise not responding to our inquiries.
-In these one-on-one meetings, shareholders offered their perspectives on relevant issues, and in each case we were informed that the shareholders were very satisfied with our financial performance, changes to our executive compensation program, and corporate governance profile.
-In the few areas where the shareholders indicated they might see opportunities for enhancement, management forwarded the information to our Board of Directors for future consideration.
+Notwithstanding the significant vote of approval for our executive compensation program in 2017, we have embraced the idea of continuing outreach with our shareholders, particularly for executive compensation and corporate governance issues.
+In the fall of 2017, we reached out to our largest 25 shareholders (which included, to the best of our knowledge, shareholders holding more than a majority of our outstanding stock) and inquired whether it would be helpful to meet and/or speak with us to discuss our executive compensation and corporate governance practices.
+We received positive responses from a small subset of these shareholders indicating they were satisfied with our compensation and governance practices and did not require any meeting with us, and the remainder did not respond to our inquiries.

-We urge shareholders to read the CD&A on pages 41-60 of this Proxy Statement, which describes in more detail how our executive compensation policies and procedures operate and how they are designed to achieve our compensation objectives.
-The CD&A includes informative data that demonstrates our pay-forperformance alignment, as well as the Summary Compensation Table and other related compensation tables and narratives.
-Furthermore, for a detailed discussion of our 2015 financial performance and the actions we have taken during the past four years, please also see the sections entitled "Our Strategy" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (SEC) on February 12, 2016.
+We urge shareholders to read the CD&A on pages 44-63 of this Proxy Statement, which describes in more detail how our executive compensation policies and procedures operate and how they are designed to achieve our compensation objectives.
+The CD&A includes informative data that demonstrates our pay-for-performance alignment, as well as the Summary Compensation Table and other related compensation tables and narratives.
+Furthermore, for a detailed discussion of our 2017 financial performance and the actions we have taken during the past five years, please also see the sections entitled "Our Strategy" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed with the SEC on February 13, 2018.